Age and Beauty

 Wrinkles and dark spots are a natural part of aging most will experience after 50.
 While they are nothing to be embarrassed about, there are anti-aging skin care products that can help you achieve an even skin tone and reduce the appearance of wrinkles.
 If you want more dramatic results, you can also look into cosmetic procedures like Botox® and Restylane® — or you might even opt to go under the knife for a facelift.

 But there are easy changes you can make before undergoing such drastic procedures.
-According to the National Library of Medicine, an easy way to reduce the effects of skin aging is to cut back on sun exposure and smoking.
+According to the National Library of Medicine, an easy way to reduce the effects of aging skin is to cut back on sun exposure and smoking.
 These two factors have detrimental results on the health and appearance of your skin and can cause spider veins and loss of elasticity.

 The American Academy of Dermatology Association suggests sunscreen and moisturizers to help reduce fine lines and wrinkles.
 To be effective, your sunscreen should have at least 30 SPF.
 Trying to increase your collagen intake, either with lotions or supplements, will further improve the appearance of your skin as collagen is responsible for the skin’s elasticity and smoothness.